genkgo/APNS-iOS-server-token-creator/README.md

 # APNS-iOS-server-token-creator
 Simple bash script that automates the steps taken to create, test and prepare the signed server certificate for the Apple Push Notification Service.

-Outputs a ready to use PushCertKey pem file.
+Outputs a ready to use PushCertKey pem filel.
-The first two steps need to be done using OSX.
-The script itself can be run from linux if you have access to the required files.
+The creation of the requires files need to be done using OSX.
+The script itself can be run from linux.

 ### Prerequisites